ilead-cong/probe-pool-tools/README.md

                [-ig IDENTIFYGENOME] [-eq EXPECTEDQUANTITY] [-kc KMERCUT]
                [-as ADDSEQ]

-probe-pool-tools is a tools for DNA FISH probe design, tools version is 0.0.1
+probe-pool-tools is a tools for FISH probe design, tools version is 0.0.1

 optional arguments:
   -h, --help            show this help message and exit